Rebel (wrestler): Total Nonstop Action Wrestling/Impact Wrestling (2013–2016)

 Brooks was signed to Total Nonstop Action Wrestling in 2013 after long-time friend and former "Purrfect Angelz" member Christy Hemme recommended her.
 In May 2014, she began appearing as Rebel, a childhood friend and partner of Knux in a carny-themed stable called The Menagerie, also including Crazzy Steve and The Freak.
 Rebel made her in-ring debut on the September 10 episode of Impact Wrestling, teaming with Crazzy Steve and Knux in six person mixed tag-team match, where they lost to the team of The BroMans (Robbie E and Jessie Godderz) and Velvet Sky.
 The following episode of Impact Wrestling during a Knockouts battle royal, Rebel legitimately fractured her arm when she landed on the steel steps when Havok knocked her over the top rope.
 She made her in-ring return on the October 15 episode of Impact Wrestling, defeating Angelina Love and The BroMans.
 On the following episode, Rebel was scheduled to face Angelina Love in her singles debut on Impact Wrestling, however she was met by Havok who maliciously attacked her.
 On January 7, 2015, during Impact Wrestlings debut on Destination America, Rebel participated in a battle royal for the TNA Knockouts Championship, however she was the first to be eliminated.
 After some hiatus, The Menagerie's profile on the TNA website was later moved to the alumni section.

 In her first match since The Menagerie split, Rebel teamed with Brooke in a losing effort to The Dollhouse (Jade and Marti Bell) in a tag team match on the May 15 episode of Impact Wrestling.
 A few weeks later, Rebel was seen in a backstage segment, congratulating Brooke on her winning the TNA Knockouts Championship, only to be attacked by Jade and Marti Bell.
-On the August 26 episode of Impact Wrestling, Rebel turned heel for the first time in TNA by attacking Velvet Sky and aligning with The Dollhouse.
+On the August 26 episode of Impact Wrestling, Rebel turned heel by attacking Velvet Sky and aligning with The Dollhouse.
 On January 5, 2016, during Impact Wrestlings debut on POP, Awesome Kong allied with Rebel, Jade and Marti Bell and became the new leader of The Dollhouse after she attacked The Beautiful People (Velvet Sky and Madison Rayne) and Gail Kim.
 In March 2016, The Dollhouse officially disbanded following Jade's Knockouts Championship reign.
 On September 14, 2016, Rebel announced her departure from TNA.